derrickoswald/CIMSpark/Model.md

 val line = lines.filter(_.id == "KLE1234").head
 ```

-The Element RDD contains full CIMScala model objects, not just Element objects.
+The Element RDD contains full CIMReader model objects, not just Element objects.
 That is, if you know the members of a filter operation are of a specific type, you can cast to that type:

 ```Scala
 val elements: RDD[Element] = ...